OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

     $ onetemplate create vm-example.txt
     ID: 6

-Via Sunstone, you can easily add templates using the provided wizards (or copy/pasting a template file) and delete them clicking on the delete button.
+Via Sunstone, you can easily add templates using the provided wizards and delete them clicking on the delete button.

 .. _vm_template_clone: